-This clinoptilolite zeolite has been crushed to a fine powder (15-20 microns) and is a pale green color.
+This clinoptilolite zeolite has been crushed to an ultrafine powder (5-9 microns) and is a pale green color.

 Lawns: For new and existing lawns till in 5-15 pounds per 100 square feet in the top 3-4 inches of soil before seeding or laying sod.
 Water thoroughly.